lindongsen/essence-of-AI-engineering/prompt_hub/context/file.md

 ## Specific Optimization Strategies

 - [Attention] When the output content is too long, it will be forcibly truncated, and the flag information is "(force to truncate)".
 At this time, you should consider other ways for the data.
+- You need to consider segmenting the large text content and reading it in sequence.
+The chunk size can be 2700.

 ### File Content Inspection